Kangal Malsat

-Kangal Malsat ("War Cry of the Have-Nots") is a Bengali political satire film directed by Suman Mukhopadhyay and based on the novel of the same name written by Nabarun Bhattacharya.
-As of February 2013, the Central Board of Film Certification denied approval to the film, citing distortion of history, excessive use of abusive language, sexuality, and the portrayal of social movements in a harmful way.
-The film got a clearance in the Film Certification Appellate Tribunal in the first week of March 2013.
-Finally the film is set to be released on 2 August 2013.
+Kangal Malsat ("War Cry of the Have-Nots") is a 2013 Indian Bengali-language political satire film directed by Suman Mukhopadhyay and based on the novel of the same name written by Nabarun Bhattacharya.
+As of February 2013, the Central Board of Film Certification denied approval of the film, citing distortion of history, excessive use of abusive language, sexuality, and the portrayal of social movements in a harmful way.
+The film got clearance in the Film Certification Appellate Tribunal in the first week of March 2013.
+Finally the film was set to be released on 2 August 2013.

 Plot

 In the Bengali language, the name of the film literally translates to "War cry of the Beggars".
 The film shows two imaginary groups of contemporary Bengal: The fyataru, flying human beings, and the Choktor, a black magic Bhodi sect.
 The head of the Choktors, initiates a total war against the ruling political party of West Bengal, India.
 Fyatarus join hands with Choktors.
 Advised by Calcutta's progenitors, the Dandabayash (ageless primordial talking crow) and an Indo-colonial half-breed Begum Johnson initiate a historic insurrection.
 Jointly, they launch guerrilla attacks against the Government.
 Skulls dance in crematoria and flying-discs flutter in the skies, crying anarchy.
 Resident ghosts gossip and prattle, and the police is in total confusion.
 Government is forced to surrender and offer a peace proposal to the joint force.

 This anarchic film dissects almost everything wrong in the city with a cinematic knife that was sharpened on trenchant farce and fantasy.